Coburg Drive-In: 1986 to present

-The Coburg Drive-in is of historical significance as a reflection of the Americanisation of Victorian cities and country towns in the 1950s and 1960s...
-Inspired by American cultural trends, drive-ins functioned like mobile extensions of the family living room, and were consistent with a trend in personal behaviour to be less formal and inhibited in public spaces...
-They catered, for example, for people who had problems with parking and walking; young children; and teenagers and young adults who were attracted to particular film genres and intimate evenings.
-Along with motels, service stations and other places and urban forms associated with the rise in private car ownership, [the Coburg Drive-In] is significant for [its] association with the development of a car culture in Victoria during this period.

 In 2018, the land was sold to the Charter Hall property development group for $12.5 million and leased back to Village Cinemas until 2028.
-David Harrison of Charter Hall described their purchase as a "mid-ring infill investment opportunity (with) better use in the long-term" but did not specify details beyond that, especially given the heritage listing.
+David Harrison of Charter Hall described their purchase as a "mid-ring infill investment opportunity (with) better use in the long-term" and did not specify details beyond that, especially given the heritage listing.
 The site's future beyond 2028 is yet to be determined.

-In 2020 and 2021, the drive-in was allowed to remain open under strict conditions during various stages of the COVID-19 lockdowns, when regular cinemas remained closed across the city.
+In 2020 and 2021, the drive-in was allowed to remain open under strict conditions during various stages of the COVID-19 pandemic lockdowns, when regular cinemas remained closed across the city.

-It remains one of two surviving drive-in theatres in Melbourne, along with the Dromana 3 Drive-In on the Mornington Peninsula.

 Layout

 The theatre is accessed via a long driveway that extends from Newlands Road into the triple-screen field.
 Visitors are greeted by a large sign installed in 2008 that features a lit-up arrow directing cars inside.
-A ticket booth at the end of the driveway features a vintage Dodge Phoenix car permanently attached to the roof, originally red but at some stage repainted yellow.
+A ticket booth at the end of the driveway features a vintage Dodge Phoenix car attached to the roof, originally red, and subsequently repainted yellow.
 The field is surrounded by warehouses to the south and east, and Merri Creek to the north and west.
+As a result, the drive-in has limited residential neighbours.

-Sound was once accessed via speakers on poles in the traditional drive-in style, but from 1978 onwards the cinema also began offering sound via FM radio.
-The poles still exist today, but the speakers themselves have been removed.
-The central building in the field includes a 1950s-style snack bar, toilets and a children's playground.
-Cinema 1 is the largest of the three screens, and according to the National Trust, it is also the largest outdoor cinema screen in the Southern Hemisphere.
+Sound was once accessed via speakers on poles in the traditional drive-in style and, since 1978, has offered sound via FM radio.
+The poles remain extant, however the speakers were removed.
+The central building in the field includes a 1950s-style snack bar, toilets, and a children's playground.
+At 33 m wide, cinema 1 is the largest of the three screens, and is also the largest outdoor cinema screen in the Southern Hemisphere.
+Originally opened with access for 850 cars, with the addition of the second screen in 1987, capacity was expanded to accommodate 900 cars on the same footprint.